lekshmicnair/Fortune500_Financial_Analysis/README.md

 Fusion charts

 INSTRUCTIONS TO RUN:
-Install pandas datareader (pip install pandas-datareader) Run csvManipulationMongoSetup.ipynb file to load the csv files to Mongo DB Run app.py
+Install pandas datareader (pip install pandas-datareader).
+Run csvManipulationMongoSetup.ipynb file to load the csv files to Mongo DB.
+Run app.py on the terminal.